- Education and Science»

 Where are the treasures now?

 Archaeologists who explored the pyramid have reported that they found treasures hidden inside.
 They believe though that most of the treasures had been looted many years ago.
-Moreover, authorities have accounted that Khufu’s mummy has never been seen or has never been recovered inside the Great Pyramid.
+They also have accounted that Khufu’s mummy has never been seen or has never been recovered inside the Great Pyramid.
 This leads to the theory that Pharaoh Khufu’s mummy and treasures have never been touched and for thousands of years have been patiently waiting to be unraveled.

 For thousands of years, the Great Pyramid of Giza firmly stands still, has survived the catastrophic violence of nature and has endured the greed-driven wrath of humankind.
 What’s left now is a scarred “wonder”; a phenomenal work-of-art that leaves us a mystery to unravel.